GothenburgBitFactory/timewarrior/CONTRIBUTING.md

 commit that works.
 We do continuous integration, and we want all commits, if possible, to not fail.

+If you add new functionality, add new tests.

 Make a patch file:

     $ git format-patch HEAD^